quicwg/multipath/draft-ietf-quic-multipath.md

 frames have to be retransmitted over a different path with a smaller MTU limit, new smaller STREAM frames might need to be sent instead.

+## Handling PTO

+An implementation should follow the mechanism specified in {{QUIC-RECOVERY}}
+for detecting packet loss on each individual path.
+When an endpoint transmits a significant number of packets on a specific path, and the path turned into a blackhole while acknowledgements can not be received from the path, endpoint waits for PTO on the specific path following {{QUIC-RECOVERY}}.
+Meanwhile, as a potential advantage of multipath extension, when endpoints detect that one of the paths has turned into a blackhole, endpoints could choose to retransmit on other available paths if the congestion control window allows.

 ## Handling different PMTU sizes